-If most of the points above points apply in the case of your enterprise, digitizing payment should be seen as urgent.
-If only a few applied, the market is less developed, but there are still opportunities to digitize payments.
+At the end, see how many points out of ten applied to the group.
+Mention that this exercise is designed to give a rough idea of how advanced the market is.
+If most of the points applied, it is urgent that enterprises digitize payments.
+If only a few applied, the market is less developed, but there are still opportunities to digitize some payments.